 If you’re looking for a caffeine boost in the morning, you can use teas with caffeine, as black tea, green tea or mate.

-For something soothing before bedtime, go for caffeine-free herbal teas.
+For something soothing before bedtime, choose for caffeine-free herbal teas like rooibos.

 If unsure, start by trying to recreate blends you’ve liked before.